leejunu/e-bh-cc/README.md

 experiments, which use the `mxknockoffs_CC.py` file.

 _(Note: we will add instructions on how to use SDP knockoffs at a later point.
-These require a different set of Python dependnecies.)_
+These require a different set of Python dependencies.)_

 ### CC for conformalized outlier detection